 Drawing upon extensive archival research, Resisting Brown presents the Free School as a site in which important rhetorical work took place.
 Candace Epps-Robertson analyzes public discourse that supported the school closures as an effort and manifestation of citizenship and demonstrates how the establishment of the Free School can be seen as a rhetorical response to white supremacist ideologies.
 The school’s mission statements, philosophies, and commitment to literacy served as arguments against racialized constructions of citizenship.
 Prince Edward County stands as a microcosm of America’s struggle with race, literacy, and citizenship.

 Resisting Brown contributes significantly to histories of rhetoric, literacy, and civil rights.
 Balancing careful archival research with interviews of former students, Epps-Robertson reveals how the Free School brought together community and institutional stakeholders to challenge racialized notions of literacy and citizenship in an era of state-sponsored segregation.
 In doing so, she interrogates the possibilities as well as the limits of literacy instruction to challenge contemporary injustices.

-Candace Epps-Robertson is an assistant professor at Old Dominion University’s Department of English.
-Prior to Old Dominion, Professor Epps-Robertson was an Assistant Professor in the Department of Writing, Rhetoric, & American Cultures at Michigan State University.
-She completed her M.A at Virginia Commonwealth University and a PhD in Composition and Cultural Rhetoric at Syracuse University.
+Candace Epps-Robertson is an assistant professor of English at the University of North Carolina.
 Her research examines the social histories of literacy and cultural rhetoric, in particular how these practices develop and respond to oppression.